 To mitigate the hazards of lead paint ingestion, inhalation, or contact, it is extremely important to prevent the dust from circulating by masking room openings and removing all curtains, carpeting, and upholstered furniture.
 Drop cloths and masking containing lead dust should be carefully enclosed in tight plastic bags before removal.
 Workers and others in the room should wear High Efficiency Particulate Air (HEPA) filters for lead dust (fume filters if heat stripping is being used), change clothing just outside the room leaving the work clothes inside, and avoid any contact between bare skin (hands) and the paint being removed.
-Workers should undergo periodic blood testing.
+Workers should also not eat, drink, or smoke where lead dust is present.
+Finally, anyone involved in lead paint removal should undergo periodic blood testing.
 After work, ordinary vacuuming is not enough to remove lead dust; special HEPA vacuums are essential.
 The surfaces of the room must also be given a final wash with a solution of trisodium phosphate and water, changing the washing solution often and rinsing well.